dylantrann/cse15l-lab-reports/labreport2/week-3.md

 ![image](https://user-images.githubusercontent.com/122491673/214774360-52a88753-cc1b-4957-9faf-1cec9baf7aaf.png)

 The photo above shows the original JUnit test plus another test I added.
 The test checks the error in two ways.
 First is by checking the new array.
 It should have been {3, 2, 1} but instead was {0, 0, 0}.
 Second is by checking the original array.
 Since the `reversed` method was supposed to create a new array, the original shouldn’t have been tampered with.
 Checking `arr` after using the reversed method, it ended up becoming {0, 0, 0} when it should have been {1, 2, 3}.

-This was because the code mixed up the assignment in the for loop, assigning the new empty array `newArray`'s values to the parameter array `arr`.
+This was because the code mixed up the assignment in the for loop.
+The method assigns the new empty `newArray`’s values to the old `arr`, causing both of the arrays to become empty.

 Original method: